 Why do people go to spiritual counseling and how do I know if it is right for me?

 People have many different motivations for coming to counseling.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
-Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
-Counseling can help provide some much needed encouragement and help with skills to get them through these periods.
+Some people need assistance in managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts, and creative blocks.
+Counseling can help provide some much-needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 In short, people seeking counseling are ready to meet the challenges in their lives and ready to make changes in their lives.

 What is pastoral counseling like?

 Because each person has different issues and goals for counseling, counseling will be different depending on the individual.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous counseling session.
 Depending on your specific needs, counseling can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.
 Either way, it is most common to schedule regular sessions with your counselor (usually weekly).

 It is important to understand that you will get more results from counseling if you actively participate in the process.
 The ultimate purpose of counseling is to help you bring what you learn in the session back into your life.
 Therefore, beyond the work you do in counseling sessions, your counselor may suggest some things you can do outside of counseling to support your process – such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
 People seeking counseling are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.